 The National Museum of the Marine Corps and the Marine Corps Heritage Foundation are pleased to announce the new traveling combat art exhibition titled Honor, Courage, Commitment: Marine Corps Art, 1975-2018.

 The exhibition features 36 works of art by 15 combat artists, focusing on Marine Corps service immediately following the Vietnam War through recent years.
-The exhibit will travel across the country from early 2021 until mid-2023.
+It will travel across the country from early 2021 through 2023.

 About the Exhibition